Tibetan Traditional Opera

 8. Drowa Sangmo

-These are the different types of stories from the previous life's of Buddha to the young Tibetan Yogini and King Srongtsen Gonpo's time.
+These are the different types of stories from the previous lives of Buddha to the young Tibetan Yogini and King Srongtsen Gonpo's time.
 These are the biographies of Buddha's and Bodhisattvas so while playing the opera, Drubtub Tangtong Gyalpo also teaches Buddha Dharma to the local Tibetans via an opera show.

 It is official that Drubtub Tangtong Gyalpo is the founder of Tibetan traditional opera dance and he himself worked in building the bridges, because of the heat, his face can be seen red.
-Some say the color is related to Buddha of Longevity Tsepakmay, also can be seen as a red color face.
+Some say the color is related to Buddha of Longevity Tsepakmay, which also can be seen as a red color face.

 Drubtub Tangtong Gyalpo has incarnated the first Samding Dorje Phakmo.
 I have read the short Biography and found that the first Samding Dorje Phakmo, also known as Vajra Yogini was a princess and after becoming the first Dorje Phakmo, she has never lied down in bed.
-Even in the night, she used to stay in a meditation position.
+Even at night, she used to stay in a meditation position.
 Her diligence is the reason behind her accomplishment.

 The kindness of Drubtub Tangtong Gyalpo is beyond the sky.
-At that time they were so many great Yogis in Tibet including Je Tsang Nyon ( Crazy master from Tsang ) Je U Nyon ( Crazy master from U ) Je Drukpa Kunley, and Je Tsongkhapa and many other great Maha Siddha's.
+At that time they were so many great Yogis in Tibet including Je Tsang Nyon ( Crazy master from Tsang ) Je U Nyon ( Crazy master from U ) Je Drukpa Kunley, Je Tsongkhapa, and many other great Maha Siddha's.
 14th Century is a great century to remember these great Maha Siddha's.

 Nowadays we can witness the Tibetan Traditional Opera in the Lhukang on the backside of Potala Palace almost every morning.
 In the Shoton festival during August, there will be Tibetan Traditional Opera for a week with a picnic in Norbulingka Palace.